OrquestraCD/cfn-tf-custom-types/resources/oci/Terraform-OCI-DatabaseDbHome/docs/README.md

 Creates a new Database Home in the specified DB system based on the request parameters you provide.
 Applies only to bare metal and Exadata DB systems.

-The creation of an oci_database_db_system requires that it be created with exactly one oci_database_db_home.
-Therefore the first db home will have to be a property of the db system resource and any further db homes to be added to the db system will have to be added as first class resources using "oci_database_db_home".

 ## Syntax

 To declare this entity in your AWS CloudFormation template, use the following syntax: